-India has the second largest network of school system in the world.
+India has the second-largest network school system in the world.
 Yet, of the three tots enrolled in school in class one, two tend to leave school before reaching class three.
-The fact that only one out of three children is a girl partly explains why nearly two out of three women are able to read and write in India.
+The fact that only one out of three children is a girl partly explains why nearly two out of three women can read and write in India.
 Again, the situation is still worst in rural areas.
-The division between rural and urban areas with respect to female level of literacy is quite sharp.
-Evidences show that due to lack of awareness and education of parents also many students are sent to work because these illiterate parents who are unaware of the importance of education want their children to fire far themselves as early as possible much better if they become sources of income for their family.
-Thus, it is fact that the lack of appreciation by parents of the role of the education in improving the life and the living condition, has contributed the prevalence of child labour.
-Therefore, adult education and the overall removal of illiteracy is also needed to cope up with this social evil.
-A school for every child as well as adult education program is the need of present day.
+The division between rural and urban areas concerning female level of literacy is quite sharp.
+Evidence shows that due to a lack of awareness and education of parents also many students are sent to work because these illiterate parents who are unaware of the importance of education want their children to find far themselves as early as possible much better if they become sources of income for their family.
+Thus, it is fact that the lack of appreciation by parents for the role of the education in improving the life and the living condition, has contributed the prevalence of child labour.
+Therefore, adult education and the overall removal of illiteracy is also needed to cope with this social evil.
+A school for every child as well as adult education programs is the need of the present day.
 If the socio-economic situation is considered then it depicts that large-scale poverty has acted as an effective barrier to the success of the program of the Universal Education in the country.
-It is because of the poverty the dropout rates have been reported very high.
-This is corroborated by a recent survey (The Public report on Basic Education - PROBE) in the four of the poorest and most child labour endemic states Bihar, Uttar Pradesh, Rajasthan and Madhya Pradesh.
-But in another comparative study of state of Kerala and Uttar Pradesh disregard the claim that it is predominantly poverty that prevents the poor from sending their children to school.
-In both states the proportion of people living below the poverty line is around 45%.
+It is because of poverty the dropout rates have been reported very high.
+This is corroborated by a recent survey (The Public Report on Basic Education - PROBE) in the four of the poorest and most child labour endemic states Bihar, Uttar Pradesh, Rajasthan, and Madhya Pradesh.
+But another comparative study of the state of Kerala and Uttar Pradesh disregard the claim that it is predominantly poverty that prevents the poor from sending their children to school.
+In both states, the proportion of people living below the poverty line is around 45%.
 Nevertheless, Kerala has an average literacy rate of 90% whereas in Uttar Pradesh this figure is around 40%.

-I. Right To Education RTE Act 2009
+Right to Education Rte Act 2009

 The strength and future of any country are the children of that country.
-In such a situation, it is very important for children to get a good education in their childhood so that they can become good citizens of the country in the coming time.
+In such a situation, it is very important for children to get good education in their childhood, so that they can become good citizens for the country in the coming time.
 In earlier times the standard of education had deteriorated.
-Only the children of the rich could study well, while on the other hand, the poor children were not able to study.
+Only the children of the rich could study well, while on the other hand the poor children were not able to study.